hanneshapke/pyzillow/README.txt

 ==================
 pyzillow 0.3
 ==================

-Hannes Hapke
-Miguel Paolino
+By Hannes Hapke & Miguel Paolino

 20/01/2014

 README
 ------
-This is a Python wrapper for Zillow's API.
+This is a Python wrapper for [Zillow's API](http://www.zillow.com/howto/api/APIOverview.htm).

-Currrently it is supporting the GetDeepSearchResults and GetUpdatedPropertyDetails API.
+Currrently it supports the GetDeepSearchResults and GetUpdatedPropertyDetails APIs.

-It allows you to directly convert an address/zipcode (GetDeepSearchResults API) or zillow id (GetUpdatedPropertyDetails API) into real estate data based on the Zillow database.
+It allows you to directly convert an address/zipcode (GetDeepSearchResults API) or zillow id (GetUpdatedPropertyDetails API) into real estate data from the Zillow database.

 License
 ------